tensorflow/quantum/docs/design.md

 For performance reasons, Eigen (the C++ library used in many TensorFlow ops) is not well suited for quantum circuit simulation.
 Instead, the circuit simulators used in the
-<a href="https://ai.googleblog.com/2019/10/quantum-supremacy-using-programmable.html" class="external">quantum supremacy experiment</a>
+<a href="https://ai.googleblog.com/2019/10/quantum-supremacy-using-programmable.html" class="external">quantum beyond-classical experiment</a>
 are used as verifiers and extended as the foundation of TFQ ops (all written with AVX2 and SSE instructions).
 Ops with identical functional signatures were created that use a physical quantum computer.
 Switching between a simulated and